CloudNativeCzechia/talks/Cloud Native Brno #2/README.md

-# Summary from second Cloudnative meetup.
+# Summary of the second Cloud Native Czechia meetup.

-Photos can be found on [Facebook](https://www.facebook.com/pg/cloudnativeczechia/photos/?tab=album&album_id=220224011897449).
+Photos can be found on our [Facebook](https://www.facebook.com/pg/cloudnativeczechia/photos/?tab=album&album_id=220224011897449).

 ## Talks: